pspeder/LinuxAss.s/CLI-tools/processes.md

-  * EXTRA: There are still other ways of doing this - if you feel up for it, you _could_ write a script, which search the appropriate file in /proc/*/ and returns the process ids of the ones matching the user.
+  * EXTRA: There are still other ways of doing this - if you feel up for it, you _could_ write a script, which search the appropriate file in `/proc/*/` and returns the process ids of the ones matching the user.
-          This is advanced (and also redundant, since lsof does exactly this).
+          This is advanced (and also redundant, since lsof does exactly this), so purely an educational exercise.

 3. Write a shell script, that will search running processes for the command used to invoke them, and return said command along with it's pid.